nkeledjian/csvFilesMergeTool/README.md

 ### Why was this built?
 As part of my Technical Support Analyst role, I provide several monthly reports to customers.
 For some of the monthly reports, I manually download csv files of call data for each day of the month.

 I've been able to divy up my time downloading the data for each day of the month easily.
-However, I was manually mergining the data from all of the csv files into one csv file.
+However, I was manually merging the data from all of the csv files into one csv file.
 This would take upwards of 2-3 hours out of my work day.

-Since the files I download have the exact same headers, I thought to myself "there's got to be a way to merge all of this csv file data into one csv file".
+Since the files I download have the exact same headers, I thought to myself "there's got to be a way to merge all of this csv file data into one csv file using node".
 Thus, the csvFilesMergeTool was born!
 No more manual copying and pasting :sweat_smile:

 ### Project set up